watoki/curir/README.md

 ## Quickstart ##

-The easiest way to use *curir* is to have this one line in a `index.php` file
+The easiest way to use *curir* is to have this one line in an `index.php` file

 ```php
 WebApplication::quickStart('MyResource');